Salt, the forgotten killer

 Why is salt bad for me?

-A high salt intake has proven links with high blood pressure which increases the risk of people developing heart disease – New Zealand’s biggest killer.
+A high salt intake has proven links with high blood pressure which increases the risk of people developing heart disease – New Zealand’s single biggest killer.
 High salt intakes are also associated with other health conditions such as certain cancers and stroke.

 Lurking in your food